 The value that will be used to trigger automatic reminders when the balance reaches the specified threshold.
+The automatic reminder email is sent out daily until the account balance meets or exceeds this threshold.

 Minimum Balance

 The minimum value that the Registrar's account must contain in order to continue normal business transactions.